Patellofemoral Pain Syndrome vs. Patellar Tendinitis

-Patellar tendinitis is quite different than PFPS and needs to be treated by health care professionals as such.
+Patellar tendinitis is quite different than PFPS; healthcare professionals should treat it as such.

-It is usually characterized by acute pain either at the bottom edge of the kneecap or on the tibial tuberosity, where the tendon attaches to the shin bone.
+It is usually characterized by acute pain either at the bottom edge of the kneecap or on the tibial tuberosity.
+This is where the tendon attaches to the shin bone.

 Because the patellar tendon absorbs so much loading force and impact during activity, it can become strained and develop small tears in the tissue.

 Physiotherapy can strengthen weak or imbalanced muscles that are putting excessive strain on the patellar tendon.